MeenaMahankali/customer-feedback-api/README.md

-# movie-lobby-api
+# customer-feedback-api
-Developing an API for an OTT movie lobby, managing movies categorized by genre, with details including ratings and streaming links.
-Users can interact through endpoints for listing, searching, adding, updating, and deleting movies.
+Developing an API for a customer to give feedback , update feedback and delete feedback along login , registration functionality.

 npm start - To run project
 npm test - to run jest tests